The Delta Star

-The Delta Star is a novel by author Joseph Wambaugh, published in 1983.
+The Delta Star is a 1983 novel by American author Joseph Wambaugh.
 The book is about a group of police in the Rampart Division of the Los Angeles Police Department.
 The main characters include Detective Mario Villalobos and The Bad Czech.

 An excerpt was featured in the February 1983 issue of Playboy.

 Kirkus Reviews wrote that it was "sorely uneven, but undeniably vivid and occasionally inspired."